BIOP/EasyXT/README.md

 A Matlab Xtension for Imaris.

-This XTension can help simplify the interaction between Matlab and Imaris when writing XTensions
+This XTension can help simplify the interaction between Matlab and Imaris when writing XTensions.
+More documentation to come.